 Apples and Art Studio Tour, 2017

-In the past few years Margaret has participated in the annual Apples and Art Studio Tour held each Fall.
-On the Tour local artists around the Cornwall area open up their studios to the public to share with all those who visit a display of their creative and artistic work.
+In the past few years Margaret has participated in the annual Apples and Art Studio Tour held each Fall in the Cornwall, Ontario area.
+On the Tour local artists open their studios to the public to share with them a display of their creative and artistic work.
+This year the tour takes place on September 29 and 30, 2018.

 At other times, if you wish to visit Margare't pottery studio, please contact her for an appointment.
 The studio is located in South Lancaster, Ontario.